 NUR 107.
-Adult/Child Nursing (8)
+Adult/Child Nursing (5-0-9-8)

-Prerequisites: NUR 105, NUR 106, ENG 101, BIO 202

-This course provides students with opportunities to develop competencies necessary to meet the needs of individuals throughout the life span in a safe, legal, and ethical manner using the nursing process in a variety of settings.
+Prerequisites: NUR 105, NUR 106, ENG 101, BIO 202 This course provides students with opportunities to develop competencies necessary to meet the needs of individuals throughout the life span in a safe, legal, and ethical manner using the nursing needs of individuals throughout the life span in a safe, legal, and ethical manner using the nursing process in a variety of settings.
 Emphasis is placed on providing care to individuals experiencing complex alterations in: sensory/perceptual reproductive, endocrine, genitourinary, neurological, immune, cardiovascular, and lower gastrointestinal systems.
 Additional instruction is provided for care for clients experiencing burns, cancer, and emergent conditions.
 Nutrition, pharmacology, therapeutic communication, community, cultural diversity, health promotion, error prevention, critical thinking, impacts on maternal and child clients are integrated through-out the course.

 NUR 108.
-Psychosocial Nursing (3) Prerequisites: NUR 105, NUR 106, ENG 101, BIO 202
+Psychosocial Nursing (2-0-3-3) Prerequisites: NUR 105, NUR 106, ENG 101, BIO 202